openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-graphic-drawing-shape.md

 The parent component for drawing components, which describes the common properties supported by all drawing components.

-1. Drawing components use Shape as their parent component to achieve SVG-like effects.
+1. Drawing components use Shape as the parent component to achieve SVG-like effects.

 2. Drawing components can be used independently to draw specified graphics on the page.